standrewsdigital/digital-pattern-library/src/docs/using.md

 There are a number of different JavaScript options to choose between.

 ### Combined JavaScript

-`core.js`, that has all the JavaScript needed in one file.
-It includes Bootstrap's JS code, jQuery and jQuery plugins in addition to pattern-related JavaScript.
+`core.js` has all the JavaScript needed in one file.
+It includes Bootstrap's JavaScript code, jQuery and jQuery plugins in addition to pattern-related JavaScript.

+### No jQuery

+`core-nojquery.js` includes all the components of `core.js` without the main jQuery library.

 ### Pattern only JavaScript

-A pattern-only version of the JavaScript file, `core-base.js`, that does not include jQuery, Bootstrap JS and other external JavaScript libraries.
+A pattern-only version of the JavaScript file, `core-base.js`, does not include jQuery, Bootstrap JS and other external JavaScript libraries.
 If you use that version then you need to include these dependencies manually:

 * [jQuery](http://jquery.com/) (v3.1.1)
 * jQuery [Big Target](https://github.com/leevigraham/jquery-bigTarget.js/)